xolvio/qualityfaster/content/TESTING-SUCCESS-FACTORS.md

 **Test scripts temporary and short-lived.** Remember that, always!

 Also notice how the script tells you *HOW* the system is doing something through clicking and pressing, but not *WHAT* or *WHY*.
 It completely lacks context.
 The interesting thing here, is that there were specifications at some point that specified how the system should behave.
-Someone, somewhere talked, sent emails, looked at wireframes and whiteboards and transformed a lot of specifications into code.
+Someone, somewhere talked, sent emails, looked at wire-frames and whiteboards and transformed a lot of specifications into code.
 But where is the specification kept?
 In a GitHub issue?
 In the brains of the developers that wrote it years ago?
 Actually, it's in the code - that's always the source of truth.

 Now let's look at an executable specification in contrast, and let's assume we are Google, staying true to the example above: